-2. The available financial means to be taken into account in order to reach the target level may include payment commitments as defined in Article 2(1)(ia).
-The total share of payment commitments shall not exceed 30 % of the total amount of available financial means raised in accordance with this Article.
+3. The available financial means to be taken into account in order to reach the target level may include payment commitments.
+The total share of payment commitments shall not exceed 30 % of the total amount of available financial means raised in accordance with this Article